 What is the most important SEO Ranking Factor?

 We get asked a lot of questions as we educate clients and prospects about SEO (get in touch with Google Ads experts), and one of the most common questions we get is “what is the most important SEO ranking factor?“.
 The exact answer can vary from query to query, so “it depends” is often the answer we discuss.
 If it’s a local query, there are important local factors.
 If it’s informational, then content depth and related terms matter more.
 If it’s a transactional or competitive search then we see links playing a bigger role.
 Some queries deserve freshness (or, were recently published).
 Given all the variables, is it possible to identify one ranking factor that is “most important”?

 Surprisingly, yes.
 And it’s exactly what we thought it would be.

-Using this approach, we can get a sense if the content length or links, or any other factors are heavily influencing results.
+Using this approach, we can get a sense of the content length or links, or any other factors that are heavily influencing results.
 We do see some factors carrying more weight from one query vs another, and knowing this gives us a good idea of how to compete.
 As we were running this analysis, we started looking at a new metric.
 That was “the number of factors influenced“.
 We had a theory that we’d find a strong positive correlation between the number of factors that had been influenced and rankings.
 We put this to the test on our collection of terms across a lot of campaigns, and we found that on almost all of them, the strongest factor that had the highest correlation to rankings was the number of factors that were influenced.